vmware/vic-product/docs/user_doc/vic_vsphere_admin/ops_user_manual.md

  The following table lists which roles to assign to which type of inventory object, when creating the operations user account.

- **NOTE**: The inventory objects to which you apply the roles are slightly different depending on whether DRS is enabled on a cluster.
+ **NOTE**: <a id="drsnote2"></a>You apply different roles to the inventory objects depending on whether DRS is enabled on a cluster.
+In DRS environments you apply the <code>VCH - datastore</code> and <code>VCH - endpoint</code> roles to datastores and resource pools respectively.
+In environments without DRS, you apply the combined <code>VCH - endpoint - datastore</code> role to clusters.

  <table>
 <thead>